2018 Goshen Gallop

-2016 was a huge success and we can't wait to see you again!
+We will have music and great food and of course tough and muddy trails to run!
 Feel free to contact firstname.lastname@example.org at anytime with questions or comments.

-2017 Race Entry, GG Swag, BBQ Meal Ticket, and bag of sponsor goodies.
+2017 Race Entry, Gallop T shirt Gallop Logo and other Goshen Gallop/ Blueberry Hill Outdoor Center Swag, BBQ Meal Ticket, live music and bag of sponsor goodies.

 The Goshen Gallop originated in 1978 from the idea that Blueberry Hill Inn ought to host an event in the summer to match our annual winter event, the American Ski Marathon.
 In the early years the race took the runners through the roads of Goshen only, incorporating the ever famous and very steep Carlisle Hill known as “Goshen Heartbreak Hill”.
 Sometime in the early 80’s it was decided to make the Goshen Gallop a trail race, using the Blueberry Hill cross country ski trails and a few of Goshen’s rugged gravel roads.
 The course remains the same to this day, and has challenged and rewarded generations of runners from New England and beyond; due to its elevation profile and defensive running on tough terrain it was coined as the “toughest 10.2K in New England”.